+It is a requirement of bitstream conformance that the value of tileColBd [ NumTileColumns ] shall be equal to PicWidthInCtbsY and the value of tileRowBd[ NumTileRows ] shall be equal to PicHeightInCtbsY.

-to add the following constraint to solve the issue in VVC draft 8:
+Constraint 2: add the following conformance requirement to limit the slice only cover the picture area:

 It is a requirement of bitstream conformance that the values of NumCtusInSlice[ i ] for i ranging from 0 to num_slices_in_pic_minus1, inclusive, shall be greater than 0.
 Additionally, it is a requirement of bitstream conformance that the matrix CtbAddrInSlice[ i ][ j ] for i ranging from 0 to num_slices_in_pic_minus1, inclusive, and j ranging from 0 to NumCtusInSlice[ i ] − 1, inclusive, shall include each of all CTB addresses in the range of 0 to PicSizeInCtbsY − 1, inclusive, once and only once.
 The value of elements in matrix CtbAddrInSlice shall be in the range of 0 to PicSizeInCtbsY – 1, inclusive.